sonukuldeep/flutter-shopping-app/README.md

 ## Currency converter app

-This is my second flutter app and I'm loving it.
+This is my third flutter app and its a shopping app.

 A heartly thanks to [Rivaan Ranawat](https://www.youtube.com/watch?v=CzRQ9mnmh44), the creator of the tutorial on yt without whom this project would never have been possible.